 Cloud design patterns are the philosophies that produce the scalability, reliability, and security of cloud applications.
 Just as important as understanding cloud providers, you should also understand these patterns.

 There are many lessons to learn from cloud best practices (e.g. high latency) that you can apply to applications hosted in the cloud and to your development approach before deployment.
 For example, backing up your source code in a cloud-enabled repository so you don't lose access if your local storage is unavailable.

 Cloud design patterns to learn include:

-Everything we have covered does not represent the full knowledge you will need to be an effective DevOps engineer, but the core knowledge you should have before focusing on the finer details.
-You will find learning is much easier once you have this background to inform your understanding.
+Everything we have covered does not represent the full knowledge you will need to be an effective DevOps engineer, but it does cover the core knowledge you should have before focusing on the finer details.
+You will find learning is much easier once you have this background to guide your research process.

 To close this post out, let's run through some key takeaways based on the different steps of the DevOps roadmap.

 Takeaways From the DevOps Roadmap